Parasites in horses: symptoms, treatment and prevention

 Yes, worms can cause itching in horses.
 When a horse is infested with worms, various symptoms can occur, including itching.
 This itching can be caused by the movement of worms in the gut, eggs in the anus area or allergic reactions to worm larvae or dying worms.
 It is important to carry out regular worming programs and have the horse's health checked regularly by a vet to prevent or treat worm infestations.

-4. How can I tell if my horse has worms?
+How do I know if my horse has worms?

 There are several signs that can indicate that a horse is infested with worms.
 Here are some common symptoms: